chatox/networks-science-course/theory/README.md

 ### Before class

-* Watch the 45-minutes documentary [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) -- if you can't watch this before the lecture, watch it at some other point
+* :tv: Watch the 45-minutes documentary [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) -- if you can't watch this before the lecture, watch it at some other point
 * Take a look at the list of [theory topics](./),  [practice sessions](../practicum/README.md), and [evaluation rules](../upf/upf-evaluation.md)

 ### During class